 Board of Trustees

 Geoff has had a varied career, as a social worker, solicitor, senior manager and entrepreneur.
 Educated at Trinity Hall, Cambridge, he worked as a generic social worker for two County Councils before qualifying as a solicitor.
 He became Principal Solicitor with Warwickshire County Council and Assistant Secretary-General (Management) of The Law Society, responsible for a £50m turnover, properties, IT and HR for 700 staff.
 He founded Just Employment Solicitors and Advocates in 1999, working as an employment lawyer for 16 years.
-He became a non-executive director of companies in the transport and media sectors; with voluntary roles as Vice-Chairs of George Abbot School, Guildford College of Further and Higher Education, and the Rail Passengers Committee for Southern England.
-Until recently he was Chair of the Finance Committee of the Catholic Parish of Guildford, where he had led highly-successful fundraising campaigns.
-Currently, he is Chair of South Western Railway’s Customer Council, and is soon to become a Provincial President of the Catenian Association.
+He became a non-executive director of companies in the transport and media sectors; with voluntary roles as vice-chairs of George Abbot School, Guildford College of Further and Higher Education and the Rail Passengers Committee for Southern England.
+Currently he is chair of South Western Railway’s Customer Council, and of the Finance Committee of the Catholic Parish of Guildford, where he had led highly-successful fundraising campaigns.

 Geoff became a Trustee at DI in 2015.

 John Scott is Head of Sustainability Risk for the Zurich Insurance Group.
 He joined Zurich in 2001, becoming Head of Risk Insight in 2007 and then Chief Risk Officer of Zurich Global Corporate in 2009, before taking on his current role in 2018.
-John leads the Zurich Group’s engagement and positions on sustainability, both internally and externally as the way we deliver our purpose and values.
+John leads the Zurich Group’s engagement and positions on sustainability, both internally and externally as the way they deliver their purpose and values.

 John is a member of the Institute of Directors in the UK and an editor of the World Economic Forum Global Risks Report.